eigenlambda123/Project10X-Statistics/README.md

 ---

-## Contribution
+## Contributions & Feedback

-Feedback, suggestions, and pull requests are welcome!
-If you build a variation of a project or improve a concept, feel free to contribute.
+This is my personal learning journey, but I welcome feedback, suggestions, and pull requests!
+If you create your own variation or improve a project, feel free to contribute.

 ---